nexusformat/exampledata/nxdl/README.md

     >python -f NXiqproc -r
     Processing [C:/controls/test/nexusformat/exampledata\..\definitions\applications\NXiqproc.nxdl.xml]
 	exporting: [NXiqproc]
-	-Symbol Warning: the symbol [NE] is being used but has not been defined in the Symbols table, setting to default value of 1 -Symbol Warning: the symbol [NQX] is being used but has not been defined in the Symbols table, setting to default value of 1 -Symbol Warning: the symbol [NQY] is being used but has not been defined in the Symbols table, setting to default value of 1
+	-Symbol Warning: the symbol [nE] is being used but has not been defined in the Symbols table, setting to default value of 1 -Symbol Warning: the symbol [nQX] is being used but has not been defined in the Symbols table, setting to default value of 1 -Symbol Warning: the symbol [nQY] is being used but has not been defined in the Symbols table, setting to default value of 1
   ```

 [nxdl_to_hdf5_output](nxdl_to_hdf5_output.md) is the output of running nxdl_to_hdf5.py to generate all definitions in `applications`